So you started your own blog. Yay, congratulations! But now you’re left scratching your head wondering why your blog isn’t making money.

 Instead, make it clear who your target audience is and get to know them (what is their biggest struggle?
 How can you offer them inspiration or a solution)?

-3. You don’t have an email list / or not using it effectively
+3. You don’t have an email list

 An email list is vital to your success as a blogger.
 Many new bloggers make the mistake of waiting to start growing their email list.
 Some bloggers don’t even offer an option for readers to subscribe to an email list (which is even worst).